loyola-chicago-english/graduate-handbook/handbook.md

 These dates are set by the Graduate School: see the list of [Key Dates and Deadlines].
 Applications for degree are submitted through [LOCUS].
 Late applications are not accepted: students who miss a deadline must apply for a subsequent graduation date.
+See the [Graduate School Academic Policies], under "Degree Conferral/Graduation."

 As students "walk" only at the May graduation, August and December degree students may walk in the May ceremony the following year.